Update 8/29/12: The post is now updated to account for the new materials released in July/August 2012

 - The practice questions, exam overviews, and the first practice test in OG1 and OG2 are exactly the same.
 The only difference between these two books is the extra practice test at the end of OG2

-- PP2 is simply an updated version of PP1, so Practice Test 1 will be the same regardless of when you downloaded it, but if you’d like to get the new Practice Test 2 as well, you should update your Powerprep software.
+- The software of PP2 is simply an updated version of PP1, so Practice Test 1 will be the same regardless of when you downloaded it, but if you’d like to get the new Practice Test 2 as well, you should update your Powerprep software to PP2.

 Overlap within Set 1: